inee-ader/Guild-code-challenge-frontend/README.md

 To start the boilerplate(s) run either `yarn ts` or `yarn js` from the root of the project.

+## Deliverying your code

+Please send a .zip file with your entire project to your recruiting coordinator at Guild.

 ## Reviewers

 Please submit your feedback using [this form](https://docs.google.com/forms/d/e/1FAIpQLSfwQWx31mxsetEq8qMjk4-noop-mCl_QwQf4yl1hJmp4FA8tQ/viewform?usp=sf_link)